karayabin/universe-snapshot/universe/Ling/Light_BMenu/doc/api/Ling/Light_BMenu/DirectInjection/BMenuDirectInjectorInterface/inject.md

 Injects menu fragments in the given menu, knowing the "menuStructureId" context.

-More info about the menuStructureId in the [conception notes](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md).
+More info about the menuStructureId in the [bmenu conception notes](https://github.com/lingtalfi/Light_BMenu/blob/master/doc/pages/conception-notes.md).